larina3315/personal-stuff/videogame-modlists/rimworld.md

 - Try to ignore the race/storyteller/faction and Textures remastered mods, they are GIGANTIC
 - Animal Gear and Vanilla Expanded Animals needs a patch (Animal Gear Third-Party Patches)
 - Smoked Fish (*if using Smoked Meat)
+- Replace Stuff Mod COmpatibility (*if Replace Stuff is used)

 ## OwlChemist mods (According to taste)